MicrosoftDocs/dynamics365smb-docs/business-central/projects-how-setup-resources.md

 You specify the default amount per hour when the resource is created.
 For example, if you use a specific machine on a job for five hours, the job would be calculated based on the amount per hour.

 > [!NOTE]
-> You can purchase external resources, for example to invoice a vendor for work delivered.
+> You can purchase external resources, for example, to invoice a vendor for work delivered.
 For more information, see [Record Purchases](purchasing-how-record-purchases.md).<br /><br />
-> In that case, it is recommended that you name or group such external resources to indicate their purpose so they are not confused with your internal resources.
+> For external resources, we recommend that you name or group them so that they are not confused with your internal resources.
+>
+> If you are posting intercompany transactions, although you can a resource to a line on a sales order, if you convert the sales order to a purchase order on the receiving side the resource will not be included.
+To use resources in intercompany transactions, use the **IC Purch.
+G/L Acc.
+No.** field on the resource card to specify the account to which to post the expenses.

 ## To set up a resource
 Create a card for each resource that you want to use in projects.